1. Our Role & Your Role

 8. Security

 We use commercially reasonable administrative, technical, and physical safeguards designed to protect personal information from unauthorized access, use, alteration, and disclosure.
-These safeguards include encryption of data in transit (TLS), encrypted storage where applicable, role-based access controls, logging and monitoring, and vendor due diligence.
+Our current safeguards include: encryption of data in transit using Transport Layer Security (TLS); AES-256-GCM authenticated encryption at rest for sensitive credential and integration secrets, with additional-authenticated-data binding to prevent cross-field misuse; passwordless email-based sign-in with single-use, time-limited magic-link tokens (and, for the iOS application, long-lived bearer tokens stored in the iOS Keychain that are individually revocable); role-based access controls within our administrative tooling; structured logging and monitoring of webhook authentication events; per-Customer signing secrets for telephony webhooks; rate-limiting on authentication endpoints; and contractual confidentiality and data-protection obligations with our Subprocessors.
 No method of transmission over the internet or method of electronic storage is completely secure, and we cannot guarantee absolute security.
-You are responsible for maintaining the confidentiality of your account credentials and for promptly notifying us of any suspected unauthorized use.
+You are responsible for maintaining the confidentiality of your account credentials (including any magic-link token, bearer token, or session cookie issued to you or to your devices) and for promptly notifying us of any suspected unauthorized use.

 Security-incident notification.
 If we become aware of a security incident that has resulted, or is reasonably likely to result, in the unauthorized access, acquisition, disclosure, alteration, or loss of personal information, we will notify affected Customers without undue delay and in any event within the time required by applicable law (including, where applicable, the seventy-two (72) hour window under the European General Data Protection Regulation and the timelines under U.S. state breach-notification statutes).
 Notification will include the information required by applicable law and may be delivered by email to the address on file or by other reasonable means.